| Written by Constance Stickler

 What can such a journey look like?

-A reefer truck takes the goods from the storage to the train station, where they are reloaded into a refrigerated container (reefer).
+A reefer truck takes the goods from the storage to the train station, reloading them into a refrigerated container (reefer).
 This reefer is loaded onto the train and travels to the container terminal.

 Arriving at the container terminal, the reefer is temporarily stored on a reefer rack in the yard if it cannot be loaded onto the ship immediately.

-Next step, it's loaded onto the vessel and sails away towards the port of destination, where the previous process is repeated in reverse order.
+Next step, it's loaded onto the vessel and sails away towards the port of destination, where the previous process is repeated in reverse order (see also: The role of the cold chain for Saudi import economy).

 Reefer & shipping know-how